Posted: October 08, 2014!

-This 2-day course provides the company officer with the basic leadership skills and tools to perform effectively in the fire service environment.
+This 2-day course presents the company officer with the basic leadership skills and tools needed to perform effectively in the fire service environment.
 The course includes techniques and approaches to problem-solving, ways to identify and assess the needs of the company officer's subordinates, methods for running meetings effectively in the fire service environment, and decisionmaking skills for the company officer.

 Students taking advantage of the complimentary NFA Lodging are required to purchase a meal ticket.
 The meal ticket cost will be determined by the 1st week of March and covers: Friday's dinner; Saturday's breakfast, lunch and dinner; and Sundays breakfast.